stevenharradine/isServiceUp/README.md

-# isSkypeUp
+# isServiceUp
-A simple script to read skypes heartbeat and notify you when the service is up
+A simple script to read if a service is up or down and notify you when the service is up